Tibor Juhasz: Femtosecond laser cataract surgery

-In collaboration with, Ron Kurtz, Zoltan Nagy, and Alcon LenSx, Juhasz worked on the development and investigation of clinical applications of femtosecond lasers in cataract surgery.
-He led the design and development of the first clinical cataract femtosecond laser.
-Ultimately, he demonstrated that the mechanical strength of femtosecond laser capsulotomy is on par with that of manual capsulotomy, but with a significantly reduced variability in strength.
+In 2007, IntraLase was acquired by Advanced Medical Optics for $808 million.
+After its sale, Juhasz and Kurtz began investigating other potential ophthalmic applications of femtosecond lasers.
+The two collaborated with Hungarian researcher Zoltan Nagy to design and develop the first clinical cataract femtosecond laser.
+Later research by Juhasz would demonstrate that the mechanical strength of femtosecond laser capsulotomy is on par with that of manual capsulotomy, but with a significantly reduced variability in strength.
 Consequently, these studies significantly decreased the likelihood and rate of capsular tears and other complications.